 However, “…most strength runners specializing in mountain running will enjoy the variations in terrain.
 Cross country runners who love tough courses will find that snowshoeing is very similar; close, except with more vertical change typically.
 Of course, this is a great thing if you do better on the muddy or hilly courses.”

-Jim Tucker, known as the Dean of Fun at Paul Smith’s College notes, “Whether running on the wooden snowshoes back in the day or on the much smaller, narrower (key to avoiding banging the ankle bone) and lighter snowshoes, there is a wonderful cadence that develops while training and racing on snowshoes.
+Jim Tucker, known as the Dean of Fun at Paul Smith’s College, notes, “Whether running on the wooden snowshoes back in the day or on the much smaller, narrower (key to avoiding banging the ankle bone) and lighter snowshoes, there is a wonderful cadence that develops while training and racing on snowshoes.”

-Snow is a forgiving surface, and when running or jogging on a groomed surface, the cushioning of the snow requires a greater lift from your hip flexors than distance runners are used to.
-When running through powder, these hip flexors and hamstrings can really get a workout.
+He continues, “Snow is a forgiving surface.
+[W]hen running or jogging on a groomed surface, the cushioning of the snow requires a greater lift from your hip flexors than distance runners are used to.
+When running through powder, these hip flexors and hamstrings can really get a workout”.

-One of the first things I will point out to anyone who is putting on snowshoes for the first time, recreationally or for training/racing, look at the flex point of the snowshoes and use this as a guide on where to place the ball of your foot.
+Finally, “One of the first things I will point out to anyone who is putting on snowshoes for the first time, recreationally or training/racing, look at the flex point of the snowshoes and use this as a guide on where to place the ball of your foot.
 There are generally two rivets or a hinge rod at the pivot point of the snowshoe for your foot.
 You want the ball of your foot to freely pivot at the flex point of the snowshoe, and your toes will readily flow down through the open space of the snowshoe.”